-If you’re in the performance marketing industry in 2018, you’ve noticed that major browsers have been making big changes to their privacy and security rules.
+If you’re in the performance marketing industry, you’ve noticed that major browsers have been making big changes to their privacy and security rules.
 And that means big changes for advertisers, networks, and publishers alike.

-The September 2018 launch of the Intelligent Tracking Prevention (ITP) 2.0 update for Safari browsers is just the latest in a series of updates and announcements by Apple, Google, and Mozilla that are making it more difficult to do business on the internet.
+The September 2018 launch of the Intelligent Tracking Prevention (ITP) 2.0 update for Safari browsers is just one in a series of updates and announcements by Apple, Google, and Mozilla that are making it more difficult to do business on the internet.
 While internet users may welcome these changes, tracker blocking, decreased access to cookies, and the need for secure transport (https) have increased the barriers to entry for online commerce.
 These changes have also created a discrepancy gap between high and low complexity performance marketers.

 In this post, we’ll review recent changes made by three major browsers, what these changes mean for performance marketers and TUNE, and how advertisers, networks, and publishers can prepare for the future of digital advertising.

 Browser Updates: Safari, Chrome, and Firefox

 While the browser names remain different, Safari, Chrome, and Firefox all seem to be heading the same direction when it comes to privacy and security changes.
 For a browser-specific breakdown, see our previous post, What Apple’s Intelligent Tracking Prevention 2.0 (ITP) Means for Performance Marketing, and these recent blogs:

 - Firefox: January 2018 – Mozilla releases broader tracker blocking